 - Two or three adults can open a joint account

-However, Group Accounts, Institutional Accounts and other accounts like Security Deposit Accounts & Official Capacity Accounts are not permissible.
+- Group Accounts, Institutional Accounts and other accounts like Security Deposit Accounts & Official Capacity Accounts are not permissible.

-Post Office Savings Account Interest Rates
+Post Office Savings Accounts Interest Rate

-Features of a Post Office Savings Account
+Features of Post Office Savings Account

 The main features of a Post Office savings account are:

-- Interest earned is tax free up to Rs 10,000 per year from financial year 2012 - 13
+- Interest earned is tax free up to Rs 10,000 per year

 - Income tax relief is available on the amount of interest under the provisions of section 80L of the Income Tax Act.